-, I will be replacing Linear Technology Corp which in a few ways has fallen below the standard that I’m looking for in this portfolio.
+Today, as discussed in last week’s update, I will be replacing Linear Technology Corp which in a few ways has fallen below the standard that I’m looking for in this portfolio.
 Members of our free mailing list got some insight this morning into the different things that I considered adding to the USDP.
 If you’re not yet a member, you can join here:

 In the end, I decided to replace LLTC with Baxter International (BAX), a company in the medical products sector.
 The great thing of course is that no matter how the economy performs, health care, like insurance, will continue to be required by large portion of the population.
 If I compare the two names, as you can see below, I think it’s fairly obvious that BAX is not only a better fit and a better play for my income portfolio but it also provides better diversification to my portfolio which I absolutely love.
 Here is the BAX chart for this year: